bealers/eliza-production/README.md

-# Eliza on a DO Droplet
+# Run Eliza on a bare bones VM

 Disclaimer: This is a super alpha, not ready for actual production.